Fedora Parkmann

 Articles in Peer-Reviewed Journals

 Camilla Balbi and Anna Calise, “The (Theoretical) Elephant in the Room.
-Overlooked Iconological Assumptions in Computer Vision Analysis of Art Images”, Signata-Annales des sémiotiques, n.
-14 / For a New Hermeneutics of Symbolic Forms: Semiotics, Art History and Digital Humanities, 2023 (accepted for publication)
+Overlooked Iconological Assumptions in Computer Vision Analysis of Art Images”, Signata.
+Annales des sémiotiques, n.
+14 / For a New Hermeneutics of Symbolic Forms: Semiotics, Art History and Digital Humanities, 2023 article no. 4757.

 Camilla Balbi, “Shifting Paradigms — Mexico in Color: Ellen Auerbach’s Exile Photography”, Itinera, 2022, no. 23, pp. 115–130